Summer Institute : Student Life + Housing

 Student lounges provide areas for students to relax and socialize with other students.
 There are lounges located in each residence hall as well as a large Pre-College lounge located in Hamilton Hall.
-The Pre-College lounge includes couches and chairs, flat screen TVs, game consoles, movies and magazines, a foosball table and an eating area.
+The Pre-College lounge includes couches and chairs, flat screen TVs, game consoles, movies and magazines, and an eating area.

 Supplies + Equipment

 You are welcome to bring your own personal art supplies from home, including laptop computers.
 Campus wi-fi login information will be distributed upon your arrival on campus.
 Computer labs are also available for Summer Institute students.
 In addition to bringing arts supplies from home, you should also expect to purchase necessary supplies from an art store in the campus-area.
 Pre-College students may be eligible for student discounts with their UArts student ID.
 Supply lists will be distributed at the beginning of the program and will be posted on our website one month prior to the start of the program.

 Optional trips to the beach at Wildwood, Dorney Park and NYC are at an additional cost to the student.
 The estimated cost of additional admission, meals and spending money is $100 per trip.
 Sign-up forms for these trips will be available to students once they are accepted in the Summer Institute.

 Residential students spend an average of $80-$100 per week on additional items including laundry, snacks, personal spending and non-required supplies.